lopezbec/AI_Gamification_Python/README.md

 </table>
 <br><br></br>

-This notebook allows you to perform NER (Name Entity Recognition) analysis on the reviews that were scraped stored on the repo.
-The interactive colab forms provides visual indicators of what reviews are analyzed.
+This notebook allows you to perform NER (Name Entity Recognition) analysis on the reviews that were scraped and stored on the repo.
+The interactive colab forms provide visual indicators of what reviews are analyzed.

 ## Bigram Networks of Reviews